maximelovino/SGML_Linter/README.md

 </C>
 ```
 ## How to use it?
 To compile and run the program, you can just use the `make` target called `run` with the file that you want to check.
+Note that jflex must be installed on your machine and be in your PATH.
 The syntax is
 ```
 make run FILE=<filename>